King1194/King1194/README.md

 - 👋 Hi, I’m Ayush aka @King1194
-- 🤖 I'm a Java programmer, a frontend developer and a tech enthusiast!
+- 🤖 I'm a Java programmer, a web developer and a tech enthusiast!
-- ✔ I’m looking to collaborate on frontend web development and Tkinter projects
+- ✔ I’m looking to collaborate on web development projects.
-- 🎓I'm currently pursuing my bachelors' degree in Computer Science
+- 🎓 Currently pursuing my bachelors' degree in Computer Science.
 - 📫 How to reach me 📧ayushking1194@gmail.com or ✨ www.linkedin.com/in/ayush-srivastava-4470a5214/

 <!---